Jewin Welsh Presbyterian Chapel

-The Jewin Welsh Presbyterian Chapel (Welsh: Eglwys Gymraeg Jewin) is a Presbyterian Church of Wales church in Clerkenwell, London, England.
+The Jewin Welsh Presbyterian Chapel (Welsh: Eglwys Gymraeg Jewin) is a Presbyterian Church of Wales church in the City of London, England.

 The current building was opened in 1960 on a site adjoining the Golden Lane Estate.
 It replaced a chapel built in 1878–1879 that was destroyed in World War II during the air raids in September 1940.
 The congregation had moved there in 1879 from nearby Jewin Crescent, a site now incorporated into the Barbican.
 The Jewin Crescent chapel had opened in 1822, following a move from Wilderness Row, Clerkenwell.
 The first services had taken place in c.
 1774 in Cock Lane, Smithfield.
-The current building was designed by Caroe and Partners in a Swedish-inspired form of modern architecture sometimes called the New Humanism.
+The current building was designed by Caroe & Partners in a Swedish-inspired form of modern architecture sometimes called the New Humanism.

-After a dramatic fall in the congregation, in 2013 London-based BBC News presenter Huw Edwards, who occasionally substitutes as the chapel's organist, agreed to lead a campaign to save the building and the chapel, to keep the traditions of the London Welsh community alive.
-Welsh First Minister Carwyn Jones chose the campaign as his input to BBC Wales Today for Children in Need 2013.
+After a dramatic fall in the congregation, in 2013 the London-based BBC News presenter Huw Edwards, who occasionally substituted as the chapel's organist, agreed to lead a campaign to save the building and the chapel, to keep the traditions of the London Welsh community alive.
+The First Minister of Wales, Carwyn Jones, chose the campaign as his input to BBC Wales Today for Children in Need 2013.